The Center for Creativity is a hub for the creativity community… cultivating, inspiring, and championing the creativity

 The Center for Creativity is laboratory for our schools, a resource for our families, and a dynamic space for businesses to cultivate one of our most important human resources, creativity.
 Here are just a few of the ways we’re partnering to build the creative community in Columbus.

-The Center for Creativity partners some of the most provocative creators in central Ohio to engage visitors of any age in surprising participatory environments.
+The Center for Creativity partners with some of the most provocative creators in central Ohio to engage visitors of any age in surprising participatory environments.
 Connector Series events take place on the second Saturday of every month.
 Visit to see what’s in store for the next event.

 CMA Photo Hunts

 CMA Photo Hunts are a unique way of fostering the growing mobile photography community with inspiration from our exhibitions and collections.
 With our first CMA Photo Hunt exhibition last fall (inspired by our critically acclaimed The Radical Camera exhibition), we were first museum in the world to present a curated, crowdsourced installation based on the popular photo sharing app Instagram.
 Since our Photo Hunts began in 2012, we have received thousands of submissions from hundreds of photographers from Seattle to Ohio to Paris to Russia.
 View the CMA Photo Hunt Gallery and our blog to see how you can participate in current CMA Photo Hunts.

 Graphic Novelist Residency